-"Ya girl is getting her own NBC late-night show!"
-Singh announced, officially making her the only female late-night host on a major television network.
+Singh first announced that she'd be joining the late-night world on The Tonight Show Starring Jimmy Fallon in March.
+"Ya girl is getting her own NBC late-night show!" she said, officially making her the only female late-night host on a major television network.
 Singh will add some much-needed diversity to the late-night television community as an Indian woman, as well as a member of the LGBTQ+ community.

 When asked what the new show will be like, Singh jokingly told Fallon it will be "kind of like my YouTube channel, but just, you know, now I have more than three staff members."
 Singh — also known by her loyal YouTube community as Superwoman — joined the video platform in 2010 and has since amassed over 14 million subscribers — a following most first-time late-night hosts could only dream of having.
 "I'm so excited because I truly get to create a show from scratch," Singh told Fallon.
 "I get to make it inclusive, I get to create comedy segments, and interview people, and really create something that I believe in, and I'm so honored and humbled, truly."